 That depends on several factors.
 We will look at some key points on what makes or breaks a great finish.
 Our extensive knowledge in this area allows us to replicate factory looking finishes.

-1. Cleaning: The first step to any successful finish is the cleaning.
+The first step to any successful kitchen cabinet painting project is the cleaning.
 Think about the wear and use a kitchen sees during normal daily use, everything from sauces, cooking oils and even the oils transferred from your skin.
-I know it's gross to think about but they're there and they are a contaminant.
+I know it’s gross to think about but they’re there and they are a contaminant.
 These things must be removed prior to preparation or they will get ground into the substrate during the sanding process and can lead to a coating failure.
 This is especially true with open grain wood species like oak.

 At Clean Cut Painting, we specialize in ultra smooth and long lasting cabinet finishes.
 We have tested and tried many products to give the best available options on the market to or customers.
 Over the past 12 years we have refined our processes and systems to achieve consistent results allowing us to offer limited lifetime warranties on these finishes and we’ll even come out once a year for touch-ups.
 You can learn more by heading to our website.